engeir/stowfiles/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-## NeoVim
+## Neovim

-The by far most updated directory/config is the NeoVim config.
+The by far most updated config is the Neovim config.
 Have a closer look at it [here](./nvim_lua/.config/nvim/) and on [Dotfyle](https://dotfyle.com/engeir/stowfiles-nvimlua-config-nvim/readme).

-NeoVim might be better installed and run by using the `NVIM_APPNAME` variable:
+Neovim might be better installed and run by using the `NVIM_APPNAME` variable (requires Neovim 0.9+):

 ```bash
 # Download